Tomoharu Saitou: Suspensions

 In 2001 after Grand Prix Kobe, Saitou was suspended for 18 months due to consecutive disqualifications.
 A prize split was interpreted as being bribery resulting in a disqualification at the Asian Pacific Championships.
 Following that Saitou was disqualified for inappropriately attempting to get his opponent disqualified.
 As a result of these disqualifications, the DCI suspended Saitou for 18 months.

 In 2010, Saitou was voted into the Hall of Fame.
-However, two weeks prior to the induction Saitou was disqualified during Grand Prix Florence leading to an 18-month suspension from the game.
+However, two weeks prior to the induction Saitou was disqualified during Grand Prix Florence leading to an 18-month suspension from the game for 'slow playing'.
 Wizards announced without further explanation that Saitou would not be part of the Hall of Fame based on the 2010 ballot.